davidhintelmann/Oanda-Go/README.md

+The `og` branch is the original code that was contained in this repo.
+Development for `main` and `dev` branch has shifted towards creating a go lang client for querying Oanda endpoints.
 # Query Oanda's REST-V20 API with Go

 This repo contains go code for querying Oanda's API for Forex price info.
 One could also set up a demo account to trade